 Artwork by Sarah Lloyd

-One horse is on the windowsill and the other is caught between a stack of Robert Louis Stevenson and an armchair and this one has been captured.
-Noah and Max communicate through simple sounds of enthusiasm and query.
-They share the most significant messages through silence, using unblinking eye contact – a horn sounding out a wordless acknowledgment of awe.
-Once they have read each other’s faces, they turn to the next page, in this case, the horse itself.
+One horse is on the windowsill and the other is caught between a stack of Robert Louis Stevenson and an armchair, and this one they have captured.
+The boys communicate using strong sounds of enthusiasm and query.
+They share the most significant messages this way; sounding out wordless acknowledgments of discovery.
+Once they have read each other’s faces, they turn back to the horse, itself now an object of great value.

 Max can see that the lance and the hand of the knight go together.
 He puts the end of the lance in his mouth and tastes the problem.
 Noah holds both hands poised in front of him and feels the problem.
 They both stare at the radiance of the knight and the lance and the horse.

 The horse falls to the floor.
 The knight falls behind the books.
 Only the lance remains.
 Noah moves his hand toward the lance.
-Max moves the lance away in alarm and they gaze at each other for a long moment.
+Max moves the lance away, and they gaze at each other for a long moment.
 Once lance, two infants.

-They both stare again into the problem of the lance, which has now, in their budding world, become two problems.
+They both stare again at the lance, which has now, in their budding world, become complicated.

-But now, suddenly, they are being called to eat, and the lance is abruptly cast aside.
-The babies launch into a vigorous rocking trot toward the dining table where they arrive within seconds and they breathe loudly to show the vast distance they have just traveled.
+Suddenly they are being called to eat, and the lance is cast aside.
+They launch into a vigorous rocking trot toward the dining table and they breathe loudly to show the vast distance they have just traveled.

 Cold and quiet and nobody coming in – except one lady who was delighted to visit and walked around and around admiring everything except the books and who finally asked me if I might sell either the peacock out the front or the cat by the doorway or the stained glass Winnie the Pooh in the window.